 Early Life

 Charlotte Colket Weber was born on November 19, 1942, in Philadelphia, Pennsylvania.
-She is the granddaughter of John T. Dorrance, who invented the condensed soup formula and was instrumental in the success of Campbell Soup Company.
-Weber spent her childhood in Bryn Mawr and spent her junior year of high school in Switzerland.
-She later studied French and interior design at the Sorbonne in Paris.
+She is the granddaughter of John T. Dorrance, who invented the condensed soup formula and founded Campbell Soup Company.
+Her early life was shaped by her family's wealth and influence, which provided her with unique opportunities.

 Rise to Success